 6. The review process is usually accomplished within two months and accepted articles are typically published within four months.

-1. The UOSJHSS and the UOSJSLS editor shall evaluate manuscripts irrespective of the authors' race, gender, religious beliefs, ethnicity, citizenship, or intellectual attitude.
+1. The UoS (JSIS) editor shall evaluate manuscripts irrespective of the authors' race, gender, religious beliefs, ethnicity, citizenship, or intellectual attitude.

 2. The editor´s decision to accept or reject a submitted manuscript needs to be based on the work´s importance, originality, lucidity, and pertinence to the aims and scope of journal.